 Best time to visit Leros

-July and August are the two months in Leros, where the most travelers visit this island.
-Also the weather temperature peaks its high.
-From the other hand, June and September is far more quiet, but still quite warm, so they are the ideal months to enjoy Leros!
+July and August are the two months in Leros, where most travellers visit this island.
+Also, the weather temperature peaks its high.
+From the other hand, June and September are far quieter, but still quite warm, so they are the ideal months to enjoy Leros island!

 Where to stay

 It is located in a peaceful location next to Agia Marina town, very close to the beach of Kritoni in Leros.
-The rooms are very clean and the hospitability great!
+The rooms are very clean and the hospitality great!
 Check prices here!

 It is traditionally built in Cycladic style, in white and blue tones and has amazing views of the sea, next to picturesque Panteli village.
 You will get very good value for your money.
 Check the prices here!